MMittels/ai-case-study/README.md

 ## Overview and Origin

-* Name of Company - Blue River Technology
+* Name of Company
+    **Blue River Technology

 * When was the company incorporated?
-2011
+    **2011

 * Who are the founders of the company?
-Jorge Heraud and Lee Redden
+    **Jorge Heraud and Lee Redden

 * How did the idea for the company (or project) come about?
-Jorge Heraud and Lee Redden met while taking a course and converged on a wild ambition to make farming more sustainable through robotics and computer vision
+    **Jorge Heraud and Lee Redden met while taking a course and converged on a wild ambition to make farming more sustainable through robotics and computer vision

 * How is the company funded?
 How much funding have they received?
-On September 12, 2017 Blue River Technology was acquired by John Deere for $284 million.
+    **On September 12, 2017 Blue River Technology was acquired by John Deere for $284 million.

 ## Business Activities

 * What specific problem is the company or project trying to solve?
+    **The company seeks to deliver agriculture products with enabled technologies to enhance efficiency, sustainability, and profitability.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
+    The intended customer are all farmers globally. >"It's estimated that there are around 570 million farms in the world" (Hannah Ritchie and Max Roser (2022) - “Farm Size and Productivity” Published online at OurWorldInData.org.
+Retrieved from: 'https://ourworldindata.org/farm-size' [Online Resource])

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)